 To better control the voltage variation, it is a good idea to invest in a voltmeter.

 Furthermore, you want to pay attention to any visible changes in your property.
-For instance, increased accumulation of vegetation and weeds growing on your fence most certainly will affect the voltage.
+For instance, an increased accumulation of vegetation and weeds growing on your fence most certainly will affect the voltage.

 Remember to focus on the voltage rather than the current.
 As the weather becomes warm and arid, vegetation will dry thus, leading to the dropping of the current.
 Yet, whilst the current drops, the voltage rises.
 After this, you will notice that the vegetation becomes drier and brown which is a positive result that the electric fence is working.